 How to use

 Ultra-large slabs up to 160 x 320cm mean fewer or no grout lines, which in turn gives a sleek, seamless look, while sheets are available from as little as 3mm thick, which taps into the trend for super-thin surfaces.
-Porcelain can also be used to clad the front of cabinetry, and due to its excellent durability, it works well as flooring, too.
+Porcelain can be used to clad the front of cabinetry, and due to its excellent durability, it works well as flooring, too.

 Brands to know